kumahq/kuma-website/docs/docs/1.7.x/explore/gateway-api.md

 ```

 Under the hood, Kuma CP copies the `Secret` to `kuma-system` namespace and converts it to [Kuma secret](../security/secrets.md).
-It tracks all the changes to the secret and deletes it if the original secret is deleted.
+It tracks all the changes to the secret and deletes it upon deletion of the original secret.

 ## Customization